1. Fake receipt scams

 - Check the ‘from’ email address: remember that all official government email addresses end in ‘.gov.sg’

 - Look out for spelling or grammar mistakes, or poor graphics

 - Be careful of emails that look official but do not address you by name

-On the website, you might be offered a cheap or free trial for a month with a full refund if you are not satisfied at the end of the month.
-The sign-up process often involves entering your card details.
-You will then be signed up to an ongoing subscription without realising it, or you might know and intend to unsubscribe before the payment begins.
-After that, you will be automatically charged the subscription fee monthly and find that you are unable to cancel the subscription.
+On website or via mobile messages or applications, you might be offered a cheap or free trial for a service ( e.g. unlimited access of games and videos) for a limited period, and offered a full refund if you are not satisfied at the end of the free trial period.
+The sign-up process often involves a credit card number, or may be billed directly to your mobile phone subscription.
+You will be signed up to an ongoing subscription without realising it, or you will know but intend to unsubscribe before the payment begins.
+Thereafter, you will be automatically charged the subscription fee monthly and find that you are unable to cancel the subscription.